 - Looking for some music ministry help?
 Please click here to let me know what you’re looking for.

 - Want to buy Mike/Anaphora’s albums: Anaphora Live (2013) or St. Peter Sessions (2019)?
 Please click here.

 Music is in my blood.
 My father and grandfather were both gifted musicians who would often be front and centre wherever there was an east coast kitchen party to be found.
 I inherited a love for good music from my dad whose guitar featured prominently at various special occasions, campouts, and the occasional Saturday night where he was simply on the couch with his guitar.

 Though my parents tried to sign me up for guitar lessons when I was about twelve years old, it didn’t go well.
 I very quickly quit to join the jr high concert band at school.
 I bounced from instrument to instrument, settling on the trombone – but I wasn’t very good at it, and wound up quitting that as well.
 I was blessed to have an incredible music teacher through those years who helped further instil in me a love for good music.

-I am still very active in music ministry, playing for Masses at my own parish and putting together the music ministry for the Family Life Conference each summer.
-Music also plays a big part in my speaking and retreat ministry – hopefully doing justice to those talented musicians who’ve come before me.
+I am still very active in music ministry, playing for Masses at my own parish, and it also plays a big part in my speaking and retreat ministry… hopefully doing justice to those talented musicians who’ve come before me.